nirtamir2/talks/2025-06-25/src/slides.md

 <!--
 Here are some geometries with the same normal material.
-Cube Sphere Cyliner Torus Plane - Notice that they all ends with Geometry -->
+Cube Sphere Cylinder Torus Plane - Notice that they all ends with Geometry -->

 ---